Lurchicus/bangMatrix/README.md

 By Dan Rhea 2020 Licensed under the MIT license

-I was finally able to trach this program down on one of my backups.
+I was finally able to track this program down on one of my backups.

 This program simulates the way a mine sweeper game would populate its game map.
 Nithing serious, just a fun exercise while I was